hcfman/sbts-aru/README.md

 **Processes**

-When running, something like the following relevant processes will be visible:
+When running, something like the following relevant processes will be visible once the GPS has established lock:

 ```
 $ ps -fupi